 Alyssa has a Bachelor’s degree in History and escaped the clutches of corporate law to handle all the administrative tasks and bookkeeping at Xojo over 10 years ago.
 She’s also our Customer Support lead, so if you have a question about a license, activation, sales or pricing, that’s her wheelhouse.
 In addition to her role as Customer Support Detective, Alyssa enjoys stories that do not take place in this universe, doubling the garlic in recipes, playing devil’s advocate and snowy walks with her dog Wiki.
 She went to her first Star Trek convention when she was 9, but she doesn’t like to brag.
 That’s Alyssa on the other side of our blog (guest posts always welcome) and social media.
 Wiki isn’t a big talker, so don’t be shy, - tweet @xojo and say hi!

-Dana runs Marketing at Xojo and has degrees in Communication and Advertising.
+Dana runs Marketing at Xojo and has a Bachelor's degree in Communication and a Master's degree Advertising.
 Having worked in the marketing field for almost 20 years, primarily in the technology sector, she has extensive experience in everything from digital marketing to search engine marketing, content creation, website development and more.
-When she's not behind her computer heading Xojo's marketing or planning XDC, she's dreaming up her next holiday, solving mysteries on Netflix, and ready to fight anyone who takes the window-facing elliptical at the gym.
+When she's not behind her computer spreading the word about Xojo or planning XDC, she's dreaming up her next holiday, solving mysteries on Netflix, and enjoying live music.